MikelleFlynn/HackathonBGSU/README.md

 Track: Sustainability
 Members: Mikelle Flynn, Austin Opsomer, Mia Howard, Megan Brown

+Gardenology is a web app that helps users learn about plants, find gardening tips, and build their own virtual garden.
+It connects to the Permapeople API for plant data, supports search and categorization, and includes interactive features like saving plants to a personal garden.

+Features:
+    - Search for plants by name
+    - Browse categorized plants (Herbs, Flowers, etc)
+    - Save and remove plants from My Garden
+    - View detailed care info for a wide variety of plants
+    - Browse tips and tricks to build a sustainable garden
+    - Play games to level up your sustainability knowledge!
+    - Contact our team with any questions

 Setup:
     1. If Node.js is not installed, install latest LTS version and run these in terminal:
         - node -v # Checks if node is installed